myllynen/pcp-bcc-pmda/README.md

 to Performance Co-Pilot performance framework/toolkit to provide a unified interface and advanced tools for processing BPF/BCC data.

+_(This plugin has now been merged to PCP upstream and recent releases.)_

 ## eBPF

 From https://www.oreilly.com/ideas/ebpf-and-systems-performance: